nest/nest-extension-module/doc/extension_modules.rst

 to NEST.
 For the benefit of the NEST Community at large, we would encourage you to share your modules with other NEST users.
 Please see the `contributing <https://nest-simulator.readthedocs.io/en/stable/developer_space/index.html>`_ page to find out how to initiate the inclusion by issuing a pull request.

-On this page, you will find an overview of how to create your own module, based on the example ``MyModule``, which you find at https://github.com/nest/nest-extension-module/.
+On this page, you will find an overview of how to create your own module, based on the example ``MyModule``, which you will find at https://github.com/nest/nest-extension-module/.

 If you have questions, problems, or feedback about your experience with external modules, please join the `mailing list <https://nest-simulator.readthedocs.io/en/stable/community.html>`_ to share it with us ·and other users.